 Golden Visa: Buying a Property Over a Certain Value

-Golden Visa Spain by Property investment: Investment in a property located in Spain with a value of €500k or more will provide you with a residency visa including a right to live and work in Spain.
+Golden Visa Spain by Property investment : Buying a property in Spain with a value of €500k or more will provide you with a residency visa including a right to live and work in Spain.
 The investment may be made in a single property or several, and may include commercial property, a plot of land or a mixture of any of the above.

 You can live and work in Spain while the property investment is maintained and includes your family (spouse and children under 18 years of age and any disabled children over that age having access to public or private education).

 A one-year visa is obtained, which can then be switched to a valid residence permit of two years duration and then becomes renewable for periods of 5 years while the investment is maintained.